m-murad/compressor-head/readme.md

 Both WIDTH and HEIGHT should be integers greater than or equal to 0:
  * If *both are 0*, the image will not be scaled.
  * If *one of the two is 0*, it will scale that non-zero dimension and the other dimension will be scaled such that the aspect ratio remains the same.
- * If *both are greater than 0*, both the width and height will scale accordingly, which may change the aspect ratio of the image.
+ * If *both are greater than 0*, both the width and height will scale so, which may change the aspect ratio of the image.

 ### <a id="usage_exm"></a>Usage example